Introduction

 Device Keys

 It is possible to have multiple device keys for the same computer, if you have multiple FOKS user accounts.
-In this case, this device's keys for the other user accounts will be shown on the list, so you can sign into those accounts.
+In this case, this device's keys for the other user accounts will be shown on the list, so you can switch to those accounts.

-While logged in using a backup key, you can "switch" to a different key and then later "swtich" back to the backup key, without needing to type in the list of words and numbers. (❓ not sure if this is intended behaviour or not)
+While logged in using a backup key, you can "switch" to a different key and then later "swtich" back to the backup key, without needing to type in the list of words and numbers again.

 When you're finished using a backup key, be sure to log out.
 (See below.)